 Though Hannah is a fictional character on a television show, she displays all the signs of one of the rarest disorders on record: congenital insensitivity to pain with anhidrosis, or CIPA.
-As of 2000, only 56 cases had been identified worldwide, all in the pediatric age range, according to an article written by Dr. Stanley A. Shatsky and colleagues in the American Journal of Medical Genetics.
+Only dozens of cases had been identified worldwide, all in the pediatric age range, according to an article by Dr. Stanley A. Shatsky and colleagues published in the American Journal of Medical Genetics.
 Despite its rarity, CIPA has gained some recognition after being featured in episodes of both “House” and “Grey’s Anatomy.”

-CIPA, also referred to as hereditary sensory and autonomic neuropathy type IV (HSAN-IV), is an autosomal recessive hereditary disorder characterized by recurrent episodic fever, anhidrosis (inability to sweat), absence of reaction to noxious stimuli, self-mutilating behavior, and mental retardation,” writes Dr. Yasuhiro Indo in an issue of Human Mutuation: Variation, Informatics and Disease.
+CIPA, also referred to as hereditary sensory and autonomic neuropathy type IV (HSAN-IV), is an autosomal recessive hereditary disorder characterized by recurrent episodic fever, anhidrosis (inability to sweat), absence of reaction to noxious stimuli, self-mutilating behavior, and mental retardation,” writes Dr. Yasuhiro Indo in a study published in Human Mutuation: Variation, Informatics and Disease.

-According to the American Journal of Medical Genetics study, it is especially common to those of Israeli Bedouin backgrounds, who make up 28 of the 56 known cases.
+According to the American Journal of Medical Genetics research, it is especially common to those of Israeli Bedouin backgrounds, who make up half of the known cases.
 This prevalence is probably due to a high rate of consanguineous marriage, and thus increased homozygosity for the genetic mutation allele.

 One of the first obstacles CIPA patients must overcome is teething, as they often bite holes through their tongue and gums without realizing they are doing so.
 Such dangers have led some parents of CIPA patients to remove their children’s teeth, knowing that by the time their adult teeth come in, their children will be old enough to control their biting.
 The removal of teeth does, however, often cause difficulties eating.
 While their peers are learning to eat hard foods, they must eat soft foods and are thus often left developmentally behind.